Child soldiers in the American Civil War: Death, injury, and capture

 These children were not spared from the horrors of war that their adult counterparts faced, including violent deaths, injuries, poor medical treatment, and appalling living conditions when captured.

 Young soldiers' romantic illusions about military glory evaporated under the harsh realities of combat.
 They suffered hunger, fatigue, and discomfort, and gradually lost their innocence in combat.
 Every aspect of soldiering comes alive in their letters and diaries: the stench of spoiled meat, the deafening sound of cannons, the sight of maimed bodies, and the randomness and anonymity of death.

 The accounts of young Union prisoners at Confederate prison camps are especially harrowing.
 Sixteen-year-old Michael Dougherty was shocked by the sight of "different instruments of torture: stocks, thumb screws, barbed iron collars, shackles, ball and chain.
 Our prison keepers seemed to handle them with familiarity."
 William Smith, a fifteen-year-old soldier in the 14th Illinois Infantry, was shaken by the physical appearance of prisoners at Andersonville in Georgia, a "great mass of gaunt, unnatural-looking beings, soot-begrimes, and clad in filthy trousers."

 Michael Dougherty was the only member of his company to survive imprisonment at Andersonville Prison in Georgia.

 "No one, except he was there in the prison can form anything like a correct idea of our appearance about this time.
 We had been in prison for nearly five months and our clothing was worn out.
 A number were entire naked; some would have a ragged shirt and no pants; some had pants and no shirt; another would have shoes and a cap and nothing else.
 Their flesh was wasted away, leaving the chaffy, weather beaten skin drawn tight over the bones, the hip bones and shoulders standing out.
 Their faces and exposed parts of their bodies were covered with smoky black soot, from the dense smoke of pitch pine we had hovered over, and our long matted hair was stiff and black with the same substance, which water would have no effect on, and soap was not to be had.
 I would not attempt to describe the sick and dying, who could now be seen on every side."

 Offenses and punishments

-Boys also committed the same offenses as their adult counterparts, and their commanding officers did not spare them from punishment.
+Boys committed the same offenses as their adult counterparts, and their commanding officers did not spare them from punishment.